Naperville Concrete Construction

 Concrete does not have to be gray and boring.
 With the right finish, a concrete patio, driveway, or walkway can rival the look of natural stone, aged brick, or polished tile — at a fraction of the cost and maintenance.
 Decorative concrete is one of the most versatile ways to add character and value to your Naperville home.

-We offer the full range of decorative concrete techniques: acid and water-based staining, integral coloring, exposed aggregate, stamped patterns, decorative scoring, and overlay systems.
-Whether you are pouring a brand-new surface or upgrading an existing slab, there is a decorative option that fits your style and budget.
+The team at Naperville Concrete Construction offers the full range of decorative concrete techniques: acid and water-based staining, integral coloring, exposed aggregate, stamped patterns, decorative scoring, and overlay systems.
+Whether you are pouring a brand-new surface or upgrading an existing slab, there is a decorative option that fits your style and budget, and our decorative concrete options guide walks through every technique with pros, cons, and costs.

 Acid Staining

 Acid stains use metallic salts that chemically react with the minerals in cured concrete, creating rich, translucent, earth-toned colors with natural variation.
 No two acid-stained surfaces look exactly alike.
-Works on both new and existing concrete.
 Colors range from amber and tan to deep brown, green, and blue-black.

 Best for: Patios, interior floors, existing slabs needing a refresh